 How Can an Assessor Be Found?

 Often, an Assessor is someone a participant already knows – a teacher at or outside of school, a volunteer coordinator, a trainer or coach, a community member, or a family friend.
 An Assessor might directly teach or supervise a participant in their activity, and can also be someone a participant goes to for guidance and to ask questions even if they are not directly involved in the activity.
 Participants need to choose a different Assessor for each Award activity.
+Assessors cannot be immediate family members.
 Participants who are unsure of who to ask to be their Assessor are encouraged to reach out to their networks to see if anyone they know can connect them to someone who would be suitable.

 Award Leaders determine if the proposed Assessor is suitable for the participant’s chosen activity.